adambard/learnxinyminutes-docs/cobol.html.markdown

            05 WS-FILEIN-AMMOUNT          PIC ZZZ,ZZZ,ZZ9.99.
            05 WS-FILEIN-BALANCEBEFORE    PIC ZZZ,ZZZ,ZZ9.99.
            05 WS-FILEIN-BALANCEAFTER     PIC ZZZ,ZZZ,ZZ9.99.

+      * SQL is a thing as well.
+Though in the world of cobol it's
+      * called DB2.
+       EXEC SQL
+           INCLUDE SQLCA
+       END-EXEC. *> INCLUDE is like COPY but for SQL

+      * SQLCA contains the basic variables for working with SQL.
+      * Like SQLCODE, which will be used a lot.
+SQLCODE is the code that
+      * the database sends back every time you do something.
+      * More SQL later on.

       * Last thing is the linkage-section.

        LINKAGE SECTION.
       * This is where variables that are used from a parent program
       * are declared.